linebender/druid/druid/examples/readme.md

 ```
 cargo run --example styled_text
 ```
 Not all text should look the same.
 You are able to change a lot of things, color, size, and monospace.
-This example shows how ot change these propperties.
+This example shows how to change these propperties.

 ## Svg
 ```